New Year, New Start – and a great time to introduce a new allowance routine

 Allowance can also help get the kids involved with other New Year’s resolutions.

-Personally, I dole out a basic allowance which isn’t dependent on doing jobs (although I have threatened to withhold allowance if they are particularly fiendish).
-But you could link allowance in 2020 to helping out around the home, such as getting ready for school on time, laying the table or keeping their bedroom tidy.
+Personally, I dole out a basic allowance which isn’t dependent on doing chores (although I have threatened to withhold allowance if they are particularly fiendish).
+But you could link allowance in 2021 to helping out around the home, such as getting ready for school on time, laying the table or keeping their bedroom tidy.